Blendify/blender-manual/blender_docs/manual/game_engine/logic/introduction.rst

 ************

 Game Logic is the default scripting layer in the game engine.
-Each GameObject in the game may store a collection of logical components (Logic Bricks) which control its behavior within the scene.
+Each Game Object in the game may store a collection of logical components (Logic Bricks) which control its behavior within the scene.
 Logic bricks can be combined to perform user-defined actions that determine the progression of the simulation.